NaLamKI/NaLamKI.github.io/docs/intro.md

 ## Use of NaLamKI for Agriculture

 NaLamKI will significantly simplify and speed up the monitoring of crops on large agricultural areas.
 Remote data collection, such as through drones or satellites, combined with AI-driven models for weather and crop development forecasts, provides extensive insights into the condition of cultivation areas that were previously scarcely available.
 Farmers will be able to detect and locate issues such as irrigation and fertilization deficiencies or pest infestations early on.
 This not only accelerates processes significantly but also allows for a much more targeted use of pesticides or fertilizers, leading to substantial cost savings, reduced environmental impact, and improved climate resilience.

+## NaLamKI SDK Overview
+The NaLamKI SDK is designed to simplify the integration of artificial intelligence models into agricultural applications within the NaLamKI framework.
+It equips developers with the necessary tools to embed their models into Python scripts using provided templates, ensuring a seamless and efficient implementation process.
+The SDK supports running services in separate Docker containers, creating a flexible, independent, and scalable environment for model execution while facilitating robust interaction with the NaLamKI platform.

+### Target Audience
+The SDK is primarily targeted at AI developers, researchers, and agricultural technology companies looking to leverage advanced AI solutions in their operations.

 ## Getting Started